-Shared property line: Any property line that exists to separate adjacent parcels or properties.
+Shared property line: The property line separating adjacent parcels.

-Stepback: Measurement of the required upper-story horizontal distance by which a development feature must be separated from the minimum sidewalk.
-Regulated as a horizontal distance above a defined vertical distance.
+Stepback: The horizontal distance by which an upper story structure or development feature is required to be separated from the property line or the sidewalk line where applicable.
+Regulated above a specified vertical distance.